 Q: do I have to use a UV torch in the dark?

 A: the effect is certainly spectacular if you go into a completely dark room, but usually it is sufficient to use it in dim light.
-Use a square of dark cloth, or the underneath of a table in a dim corner or even the inside of your jacket (you may have seen antiques dealers lifting their jacket and, it would seem, examining their armpit with a blue light).
+Shade the item under a square of dark cloth, or the underneath of a table in a dim corner or even the inside of your jacket (you may have seen antiques dealers lifting their jacket and, it would seem, examining their armpit with a blue light).
 UV lights used in shops for testing banknotes include a shade.
 This is no different from using an ordinary torch, turn it on outside in bright sunlight and you won't see any effect.

-Our two best models give out a huge amount of UV light and can be used in daylight, though not in direct sunlight.
+Our best models give out a huge amount of UV light and can be used in daylight, though not in direct sunlight.
 All UV lights work best in dim light, the dimmer the better.

 Q: if I use it by shining the light on the surface of an antique, does that mean that it won't see below the surface?